 FROM OUR EXPERTS

-Unintentional administration of tablets with increased acetaminophen content could result in liver toxicity, especially in patients on other acetaminophen containing medications, patients with liver dysfunction, or people who consume more than three alcoholic beverages a day.
+The problem with getting too much acetaminophen is that it could result in liver toxicity, especially in patients on other acetaminophen containing medications, patients with liver dysfunction, or people who consume more than three alcoholic beverages a day.

 Definition Acetaminophen overdose is one of the most common poisonings worldwide.
 People often think that acetaminophen, a pain-relieving medicine, is extremely safe.
 However, it may be deadly if taken in large doses.
 This is for information only and not for use in the treatment or management of an actual poison exposure.
 If you have an exposure, you should call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.
 Alternative Names Tylenol overdose; Paracetamol overdose Poisonous Ingredient Where Found Acetaminophen is found in a variety of over-the-counter and prescription pain relievers.
 Tylenol is a brand name for acetominophen.
 Other medicines that contain acetominophen include: Anacin-3 Liquiprin Panadol Percocet Tempra Various cold and flu medicines Note: This list is not all inclusive.
 Common dosage forms and strengths: Suppository: 120 mg*, 125 mg, 325 mg, 650 mg Chewable tablets: 80 mg Junior tablets: 160 mg Regular strength: 325 mg Extra strength: 50...